hover effect

-The board pairs (see board cards or community cards) - if there is a pair on the board, someone may have a Four-of-a-Kind.
-If there are no pairs on the board, no one can have a Four-of-a-Kind.
-A pair on the board also makes a Full House possible.
-Both of these hands are very strong, so when the board pairs, pay attention as someone may be holding a monster hand.
+If the board pairs (also board cards or community cards), someone may have a Four of a Kind.
+If there are no pairs on the board, Four of a Kind can't be made.
+A pair on the board also opens up Full House possibilities.
+Both of these hands are very strong, so when the board pairs, pay attention, as someone may be holding a monster.
+It can be very easy to overlook these hands when you also have a strong hand.

 Is there a pair on the board?